L3Harris: Space & Airborne Systems

 Headquartered in Palm Bay, Florida, Space & Airborne Systems specializes in space mission, payloads, and sensors for satellite navigation, ISR, weather, and missile defense; ground systems for space command and control and tracking; optical and wireless networking for situational awareness and air traffic management; defense avionics; and electronic warfare countermeasures.
 It comprises divisions, including some of those formerly in the Aviation Systems segment, that had a combined revenue of $6.0 billion in 2021.

+Ocean & Maritime Systems

+Manufactured in Panama City, Florida, Ocean & Maritime Systems specializes in maritime mission, Marine engineering, integrated Maritime solutions, and sensors.
+Services and equipment help support surveillance and reconnaissance with autonomous surface vehicle, monitering, signal & control systems.
+L3Harris was chosen to develop an autonomous swarm prototype for the Defense Innovation Unit (DIU) in order to create a command-and-control system capable of operating several autonomous assets at the same time.
+The initiative and prototype combine commercial technology to provide the United States military with collaborative autonomy when operating swarms of unmanned aircraft, ground vehicles, and marine seacraft.

 Communications Systems

 Headquartered in Rochester, New York, Communications Systems specializes in tactical communications, broadband communications, night vision (inherited from L3 Technologies, unrelated to night vision developed by Harris, ITT, or Exelis), and public safety.
 It comprises divisions that had a combined revenue of $4.3 billion in 2021.

+Aerojet Rocketdyne

+Headquartered in Palm Bay, Florida, Aerojet Rocketdyne consists of two sectors: "Missile Solutions" and "Space Propulsion and Power Systems".
+Aerojet Rocketdyne had $2.2 billion in revenue in 2022, prior to its 2023 purchase by L3Harris.